Quicksilver (Marvel Comics): What If?

 Quicksilver and Scarlet Witch appear in the What If? story "What If the X-Men Died on their First Mission?" as allies of Beast following the demise of the X-Men and upon the menace by Count Nefaria and his Ani-Men.
 Although invited to join the newly formed team upon the success of their mission, both decline in favor of their current commitments, although they promise their aid if they are needed.

 X-Men Noir

-In the one-shot X-Men Noir, Peter Magnus is a former college track star, and works in the Homicide Department of the NYPD with his father: Eric Magnus, Chief Detective and the leader of The Brotherhood.
+An alternate universe variant of Quicksilver from Earth-90214 appears in X-Men Noir.
+This version is Peter Magnus, a detective and former college track runner.